lbugnon/sincfold_utils/README.md

 - hide output messages from predictors if theres no errors.
 - raise error if predictor not installed
 - grakel only works for numpy <2, see if this can be fixed or make a paralel grakel package.
+- it would be nice to have an standalone bp2dot function